alexbud1/VentionTestTask/README.md

 ### Features
 2 models - Category and Task which are related by One to Many relationship.
-Serializers for both models and for registration.
+There are serializers for both models and for registration.

 Available endpoints also include 'refresh-login/' for refreshing auth token, 'login/' for obtaining auth token by entering username and password, and 'register/' - for registration.